Compressed Sensing with Upscaled Vector Approximate Message Passing: Numerical experiments

 \section{Numerical experiments}

-In this section we numerically demonstrate the performance of CG-VAMP with the adaptive or the warm-started CG algorithm.
-In the experiments we use the measurement model as in \eqref{eq:y_measurements} with operator $\bA$ that corresponds to the Fast ill-conditioned Johnson-Lindenstrauss Transform (FIJL)\cite{NS-VAMP} which acts as a prototypical ill-conditioned CS matrix.
-In our experiments, the FIJL operator $\bA = \bJ \bS \bP \bH \bD$ is composed of the following matrices \cite{NS-VAMP}: the values of the diagonal matrix $\bD$ are either $-1$ or $1$ with equal probability; the matrix $\bH$ is some fast orthogonal transform.
-In our simulations, we chose $\bH$ to be the Discreet Cosine Transform (DCT); The matrix $\bP$ is a random permutation matrix and the matrix $\bS$ is a diagonal matrix with geometric singular values that achieve the desired condition number as was considered in \cite{VAMP}.
-Lastly, the subsampling matrix $\bJ$ is an $M$ by $N$ matrix that has ones on the main diagonal.
+In this section we numerically compare the performance of CG-VAMP and WS-CG-VAMP with different correction methods.
+In the experiments we consider the measurement model \eqref{eq:y_measurements} where $\bA$ corresponds to the Fast ill-conditioned Johnson-Lindenstrauss Transform (FIJL)\cite{NS-VAMP}.
+In our case, the FIJL operator $\bA = \bS \bP \bH \bD$ is composed of the following matrices \cite{NS-VAMP}: the values of the diagonal matrix $\bD$ are either $-1$ or $1$ with equal probability; the matrix $\bH$ is some fast orthogonal transform.
+In our simulations, we chose $\bH$ to be the Discreet Cosine Transform (DCT); The matrix $\bP$ is a random permutation matrix and the matrix $\bS$ is an $M$ by $N$ matrix of zeros except for the main diagonal, where the singular values follow geometric progression leading to the desired condition number \cite{VAMP}.

+Although the FIJL operator is rather artificial, it is convenient for evaluating the performance of algorithms since it acts as a prototypical ill-conditioned CS matrix, requires no storing of matrices and has a fast implementation.
+Additionally, the FIJL operator that we consider enables us to directly implement VAMP for comparison in our experiments, since